AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: execute_action

-there is a strong relationship between GPS actions, as defined in the customization files (:ref:`Defining_Actions`), and scripting languages.
+There is a strong relationship between GPS actions, as defined in the customization files (:ref:`Defining_Actions`), and scripting languages.
 You can bind actions to menus and keys through the customization files or the :menuselection:`Edit --> Key shortcuts` dialog.
 These actions can